league-curriculum/Python-OrbitLab/lessons/20_physics_for_games/50_spring/README.md

 ## Assignment

 Update the program to include a y direction that operates just like the x direction.
+Start your program with a bit uf up or down velocity in the y direction.